ElementsProject/lightning/doc/TOR.md

 Other nodes can only connect to you over Tor.

-You simply tell c-lightning to advertize the Tor address (you can use `sudo cat /var/lib/tor/lightningd-service_v3/hostname` to get your Tor-assigned onion address).
+You simply tell Core Lightning to advertize the Tor address (you can use `sudo cat /var/lib/tor/lightningd-service_v3/hostname` to get your Tor-assigned onion address).